Fosshotel Eastfjords

 More about our furry friends.
 See our pet policy.

-To request housekeeping services, please inform the front desk upon check-in or the day prior to the desired service.
-Additionally, feel free to request fresh towels, linens, and other amenities, as necessary.
+• To request housekeeping services, please inform the front desk upon check-in or before 10 AM prior to the desired service.
+You are also welcome to request fresh towels, linens, or any additional amenities as required.

-To request housekeeping services, please inform the front desk upon check-in or on the day prior to the desired service.
-Additionally, feel free to request fresh towels, linens, and other amenities, as necessary.
+To request housekeeping services, please inform the front desk upon check-in or before 10 AM prior to the desired service.
+You are also welcome to request fresh towels, linens, or any additional amenities as required.

-We hope that this endeavor allows us to provide you with a more personalized and comfortable stay, while also contributing to a more sustainable future.
+By adopting these measures, we aim to offer you a more personalized and comfortable stay, while contributing to a more sustainable future.

 If you have any concerns or questions, please don't hesitate to contact our friendly staff.